-Jostens has reduced its paper usage by 10 million sheets in the last 3 years through technology investments and redesigning processes.
+Jostens has reduced its paper usage by millions of sheets over the past several years through technology investments and redesigning processes.
 These reductions have come from schools creating pages online and proofing over the web.

 Our manufacturing strategy is to provide a safe and healthy working environment for employees and avoid adverse impact and injury to employees, the environment and communities in which we do business.
 Employees whose jobs involve manufacturing have a special responsibility to safeguard the environment in the handling and disposal of materials and emissions.

 Jostens facilities participate in a coordinated process to assess opportunities and implement initiatives to reduce our overall carbon footprint through process changes and by reducing, reusing and recycling.

 Jostens makes efforts to recycle all waste paper, cardboard and aluminum used in the manufacturing process in addition to comprehensive recycling in office environments.